-- Seasonings: Salt and pepper.
+Seasonings: Salt and pepper.
 Garlic salt and onion salt are optional if you want more flavor.

+>

-Little Dairy on the Prairie Pro Tip: I’ve used potatoes the size of lime before and they work too.
+> Little Dairy on the Prairie Pro Tip: I’ve used potatoes the size of lime before and they work too.
 Smash them flatter for a crispier potato, smash them a little less for a potato that’s a bit more like a baked potato.

+>

-Three steps!
+> Three steps!
 Boil.
 Smash.
 Butter.
 Bake.

+>

-STEP 1: Boil Potatoes.
-I like to use the instant pot but stove-top is fine too.
+> STEP 1: Boil Potatoes.
+I like to use the instant pot but the stove-top is fine too.

+>

-STEP 2: Smash with potato masher or fork.
+> STEP 2: Smash with potato masher or fork.

+>

-STEP 3: Brush with butter/olive oil mixture.
+> STEP 3: Brush with butter/olive oil mixture.
 Season.